 Attendant care expenses may be eligible as medical expenses (line 330 and line 331) and for the disability supports deduction (line 215).
 The total you claim cannot be more than the total amount paid.
 Special rules apply when claiming medical expenses as well as the disability tax credit or the attendant care expenses.

-To claim attendant care expenses paid to an establishment, you have to send us a detailed breakdown from the establishment that clearly shows the amounts paid for staff salaries that apply to the attendant care services listed under Which attendant care expenses can you claim as medical expenses.
+To claim attendant care expenses paid to an establishment, you have to send us a detailed breakdown from the establishment that clearly shows the amounts paid for staff salaries that apply to the attendant care services listed under What can you claim as medical expenses?

 Public transit amount - Line 364 of Schedule 1